Best comparison: Python review

-It does give good stack traces, and has the finally statement.
+It does give good stack traces, at least.

-I use them every day; they feel a lot nicer than the `function` keyword.
-And the syntax is intuitive, too; it *looks* like you're taking the parameter list and doing something with it.
+They are more concise than the `function` keyword, and the syntax is intuitive too; it *looks* like you're taking the parameter list and doing something with it.
 Python has lambdas and in-function `def`, but lambdas are limited to just a `return` statement and `def` doesn't handle scoping the same way arrow functions do.

 this article on Pylint shows an example of the difference where you would want the arrow function behavior.

-A lot of the dependencies are nonsense packages, which provide a single function of often just *one* line (and not even ones that are tricky like the regex escape).
+A lot of the dependencies are nonsense packages, too, which provide a single function of often just *1* line.

 This article is a good read on the situation

 Ecosystems of other languages don't have this problem.
-Even Django, the giant all-the-features Python web framework, has only *3* dependencies, including indirect.
+Even Django, the giant all-the-features Python web framework, has only *3* dependencies last I checked, including indirect.

 subscribe via RSS